 This is up there with some of the best market locations I have ever been.
 Literally on the edge of the beach, next to a park full of palm trees and all round views that almost distract you from the Market itself.

 Only ALMOST though because the market is full of intriguing things.
-What I love is that there is no one stall the same unlike so many markets.
+What I love is that there is no stall selling the same things as another, unlike so many other markets.
 No matter what path you get lost in there is something new and ridiculously cool to discover.

 Do you want to know something else ridiculously cool?

-I had a morning with Ocean Safari making friends with all of the fish, a couple of turtles, eels, Nemo, clams, a string ray and even saying hello to a dugong!
+I had a morning with Ocean Safari making friends with all of the fish, a couple of turtles, eels, Nemo, clams, a sting ray, and even saying hello to a dugong!
+Whether you snorkel or scuba you will have the time of your life.

 Mini story time

-: the entire trip we were warned about crocodiles especially paddling in the beach because (not to scare you too much) but there is a large chance that it will be your last swim.
-So of course like any intelligent person would I avoided paddling at the beach until we had to walk into knee deep crocodile filled water to make it to and from the boat!
-Anxiety mode immediately kicked in strategically positioning myself in the middle of the group to avoid being first pick hahaha
+“the entire trip we were warned about crocodiles especially paddling at the beach because (not to scare you too much) there is a large chance that it will be your last swim.
+So of course like any intelligent person would I avoided paddling at the beach.
+That was until we had to walk into knee-deep crocodile-filled water to make it to and from the boat!
+Anxiety mode immediately kicked in strategically positioning myself in the middle of the group to avoid being the croc’s first pick hahaha”

 If you get tired under water you can also go the complete opposite and fly above the Daintree Rainforest Canopy with…